 • Failure to respond to non-surgical treatments, injections or non-steroidal anti-inflammatory medication

 MAKOplasty Total Hip Replacement or Total Knee Replacement, which is a procedure designed for patients who suffer from non-inflammatory or inflammatory degenerative joint disease of the hip or knee.
 The MAKOplasty technology provides your surgeon with a patient-specific 3-D model to pre-plan your hip or knee replacement.
 During surgery, your surgeon guides the robotic-arm based on your patient-specific plan.
-This plan is GPS guided for 100% precision.
+This plan is GPS-guided for 100% precision.
 This helps the surgeon focus on removal of the diseased bone, helping preserve healthy bone, and assists your surgeon in positioning the total hip or knee implant based on your anatomy.
-Exact placement allows for a longer life of the hip or knee replacement parts.
+The exact placement allows for a longer life of the hip or knee replacement parts.

 In many cases, patients are permitted to walk soon after surgery, drive a car within two weeks and return to normal daily activities shortly thereafter.
 Please speak with your surgeon to determine if MAKOplasty may be the right treatment option for you.